 Williams, Arizona, to the Grand Canyon South Rim

 Driving time: 1 hour

 Going from Williams, Arizona, to the South Rim of the Grand Canyon is a super easy drive-just straight north on Route 64 for 1 hour!
 The landscape again surprised me, as whenever I saw pictures of the Grand Canyon, it would be filled with reddish brown rocks, and maybe a little green vegetation here and there.
 So I was thinking there would definitely be a lot of red rocks all around here, right?
 Nope!
 Instead it was what looked like a pine forest and fairly vegetated plains or grassland.
 But, that made it all the more interesting!

 Places along the way here include:

 - Town of Valle – which includes an Airplane Museum, a couple gas stations and places to stay, and… Bedrock!
 Yabba Dabba Do!!!
 Watch out for that website if you click on it…it’s just a little bit outdated and filled with pebbles.
 Digital ones, not fruity.
 We just drove by and didn’t stop to see it though, it looked a little outdated as well and maybe in need of some fix ups, but apparently there’s a diner, RV park, and little Flintstones like buildings around.
-Also if that sign on the school bus is correct, Bedrock is for sale?!

-- Town of Tusayan – which is only about 15 mins. south of the Grand Canyon entrance.
+- Town of Tusayan – about 15 mins. south of the Grand Canyon entrance.
 Tusayan has a lot of places to stay at, unlike Valle.
 However, they can get full quick unless you book ahead in advance.
 But, it is an alternative place to stay if you can’t find a vacancy directly in the park and want to remain close by.

 For a great place to have your first peak at the Grand Canyon and to see the view in this picture above, I recommend stopping at Mather Point, right near the main visitor’s center!